-California mudslides: 1,250 people searching 'for a miracle'
+California mudslides: Death toll rises after searchers find body

 Emergency workers on the ground have doubled since Thursday, with about 1,250 trying to find and rescue those still trapped, Santa Barbara County spokeswoman Amber Anderson said.

-The mudslides killed at least 17 people and destroyed dozens of homes.
-Those killed ranged in age from 3 to 89, and all lived in Santa Barbara County, northwest of Los Angeles, authorities said.
+The mudslides, which came in the early morning hours of Tuesday, killed at least 18 people and destroyed dozens of homes.
+Those killed ranged in age from 3 to 89, and all lived in Montecito in Santa Barbara County, northwest of Los Angeles, authorities said.

 Rescuers have searched frantically for the missing after rivers of mud and boulders flooded through neighborhoods in and near Montecito, an affluent seaside community east of Santa Barbara, demolishing homes and leaving roads impassable.

 "In disaster circumstances, there have been many miraculous stories of people lasting many days.
-We certainly are searching for a miracle right now," Santa Barbara County Sheriff Bill Brown said Thursday.
+We certainly are searching for a miracle right now," Brown said Thursday.

 "But realistically we suspect that we are going to continue to have discovery of people who were killed in this incident."